-“Biggest issues that customers tell us about is that they get people.
+“Biggest issues that customers tell us about is that they can't get people.
 There are two ways we can address that as a supplier; we can educate them on productivity enhancing techniques within the machines and we can show the automation techniques within our automation offerings available for existing equipment or with new equipment with built-in automation.”

 For attendee John O’Brien, engineering supervisor with Rice Tool & Manufacturing, it was an opportunity to learn more about Mazak’s automation offerings.

 “We already have a five axis mill-turn Mazak machine that we use for machining our fixtures.
 The machine is unreal; without it we wouldn’t be able to do the stuff we do in our shop.
 But we’re a growing company and the volume of parts that we have taken on with our customers dictates that we consider automation.
 We’re looking at robots for loading/unloading parts and automation for transferring parts from one machine to another.”

 Some of the automation solutions on display included RoboJob, a plug and play robotic handling system equipped on a Mazak Quick Turn 250 turning centre supported by automated inline inspection with the Renishaw Equator 500, and a demonstration of a Fanuc CR35 collaborative, fenceless robot working with a Mazak VCN530 VMC.

 The presentations included one entitled “The Dollars and Centres of Automation.”
 Speaker John Thompson, a sales representative with Mazak Canada, highlighted the different ways to automate and the ROI of automation.
 Mike Buxton of Mazak spoke about pallet-based automation and how it can improve spindle time in cut by up to 90 per cent.